Valentine's Day with Jack and Gabe

 Gabe sat back and opened the smaller package.
 Jack watched his face as he unwrapped the wireless ear buds.
 Gabe’s brows rose and his gaze flew to Jack’s.
 “No way!
 I’ve been thinking about buying these for months.
 How did you know I wanted them?”

 Jack grinned.
-He’d witnessed on several occasions how the wires had frustrated Gabe.
+On several occasions, he’d witnessed how the wires had frustrated Gabe.
 Considering the man used them on an almost daily basis, listening to audiobooks on the way to and from work, a change was needed.
 “I saw how much the wires bugged you and I wanted your audiobook listening experience to be happy.”

-Gabe set them down and launched himself into Jack, knocking them to a half-sitting half-lying tangle of limbs.
+Gabe set the ear buds down and launched himself into Jack, knocking them to a half-sitting half-lying tangle of limbs.
 “Jack, why wouldn’t you think this is a perfect gift?”

 He shrugged a shoulder.
 “It’s not a trip to Paris, or I love you written in the sky, or an avalanche of heart-shaped confetti, or anything like that.”